-If your spinal cord is damaged as a result of an accident, injury or infection, the result can be partial or complete paralysis.
-This can have a devastating effect on the life of the person affected, not to mention their family.
+The outcome of an accident, injury or infection to the spinal cord can be partial or complete paralysis, which often has a devastating effect on the patient and their family.

-Financial compensation can make a huge difference, helping the victims of spinal injuries improve their quality of life and regain their independence.
+Financial compensation is hugely important to help the victims of spinal injuries regain their independence and improve their quality of life.

-Once the spinal cord has been damaged, it cannot repair itself and any resulting paralysis will therefore be permanent.
-However, if the cord has only been partially compressed by the injury but can be successfully released by surgery, there may be some recovery of function.
+The spinal cord cannot repair itself, so once it is damaged, any paralysis will be permanent.
+However, if the spinal cord has only been partially compressed by the injury and can be successfully released through surgery, there can be some recovery of function.

-If the spinal cord injury results in damage to the nerves at the base of the spine, results may include numbness, loss of sensation and pain in the legs, buttocks and pelvis, together with incontinence.
-Urgent treatment is needed to avoid permanent damage.
-A medical negligence claim may therefore be possible where there has been a delay in diagnosing and treating this problem.
+If the nerves at the base of the spine are damaged, results may include loss of sensation, numbness, and pain in the legs, buttocks and pelvis, as well as incontinence.
+Urgent treatment is needed to avoid permanent damage, and cauda equina claims can arise if there has been a delay in diagnosing and treating this problem.